 French is the second most widely learned foreign language in the world, with almost 2 million students learning it as a second language across 50 countries, according to the French Ministry of Foreign Affairs and International Development.
 French is also the seventh most-spoken language in the world according to Statista, with around 267 million native speakers.

-About 3 percent of the population speak German dialects, predominantly in the eastern provinces, and there is a small group of Flemish speakers in the northeast.
+About 3% of the population speaks German dialects, and there is a small group of Flemish speakers in the northeast, according to the BBC.
 Arabic is the third-largest minority language.

-Those living near the border with Italy typically speak Italian as a second language, and Basque is spoken by people living along the French-Spanish border.
+Those living near the border of Italy may speak Italian as a second language, and Basque is spoken by people living along the French-Spanish border.

 Other dialects and languages include Catalan, Breton (the Celtic language), Occitan dialects, and languages from the former French colonies, including Kabyle and Antillean Creole.

-Food and wine are central to life at all socioeconomic levels, and much socializing is done around lengthy dinners.
+Food and wine are central to life at all socioeconomic levels, and much socializing is done around lengthy dinners in French households.